AntoshVik/SerBot/README.md

 # SerBot
-Bot for controll services of linux server
+Telegram Bot on aiogram for controlling services of linux server